Noblesville development clears first vote despite community fears for privacy, wetland wildlife

 NOBLESVILLE, Ind.
 (WISH) — It was a contentious Noblesville Plan Commission meeting, but in the end, the board unanimously approved two petitions to rezone land in northern Noblesville – petitions that have been subject to much opposition and controversy.

-The plan commission highly recommended changing the zoning of 173 acres of land initially zoned as single-family residential to multi-family residential, planned business, and light industrial.
+The plan commission recommended changing the zoning of 173 acres of land initially zoned as single-family residential to multi-family residential, planned business, and light industrial.

 Called Morse Village, the new development will be located on three parcels of land on 206th Street and Hague Road.